kn-lim/xivcrafter/README.md

 2. **Open the Crafting Log and select the item you want to craft with XIVCrafter.**
 3. **To ensure your character is in the correct state, start and then cancel the craft without any additional inputs.**

-Once that is done, press the _Start/Pause XIVCrafter_ hotkey to start the tool.
+Once that is done, press the **Start/Pause XIVCrafter** hotkey to start XIVCrafter.

+For more information, go to the [Prepping FFXIV](https://github.com/kn-lim/xivcrafter/wiki/User-Guide#prepping-ffxiv) section of the Wiki.

 ## Config